BlockchainCommons/developer-web-site/_pages/tech/identity/ppp-cli.md

 Charlene's edge.
-They choose to identify their edges using different methodologies (one with a date, one with an ARID), they choose to define their edge as a "peerEndorsement" instead of a 'attestation', and they choose to further identify herself while Charlene did not.
+They choose to identify their edges using different methodologies (one with a date, one with an ARID), they choose to define their edge as a "peerEndorsement" instead of a 'attestation', and they choose to further identify themself while Charlene did not.
 This is all to be expected.
 The iSa/source/target format provides some standardization, but beyond that edges can be fairly freeform (while attestations not directly linked to XIDs can be even more